The Ultimate Guide to Christmas Marketing

 This is a common way to softly upsell customers into upgrading their product.

 Another way is to send an email to your most highly engaged subscribers and even half-way through their subscription offer them a feature upgrade for much less.

 One common example of upselling is when booking air tickets:

-Even after you’ve booked your seat you are presented with extra leg space options, priority boarding options, travel insurance options, etc.
+Even after you’ve booked your seat you are presented with extra leg space options, priority boarding options, or getting your auto insurance by Travelers, etc.

 Here’s how to sell based on the weather in every area

 By setting up a weather-based product recommendation automation, you can send out real-time item recommendations which are weather-specific, e.g. umbrellas, scarves, etc.